ivy-llc/ivy/docs/overview/deep_dive/gradients.rst

 General Structure of Backend-specific implementations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here's a high-level description of the steps followed backend-specific implementation of :func:`ivy.execute_with_gradients`
+Here's a high-level description of the steps followed backend-specific implementation of :func:`ivy.execute_with_gradients`:

+#.
 1. Get Duplicate Index Chains : indices of arrays that share the same :code:`id`
+#.
 2. Convert integer arrays to floats : only for ease of use. it's *not* recommended to pass integer arrays to gradient functions
+#.
 3. Get relevant inputs : based on the :code:`xs_grad_idxs`, we collect the relevant inputs for gradient computation
+#.
 4. Enable gradient support : we implicitly make use of framework-specific APIs to enable gradients in arrays.
 Ivy doesn't need to have an explicit variable class as the gradient API is fully functional
+#.
 5. Compute Results : we do the forward pass by passing the input as it is to the function
+#.
 6. Get relevant outputs : based on the :code:`ret_grad_idxs`, we collect the relevant outputs for gradient computation
+#.
 7. Compute gradients : we make use of the framework-specific APIs to compute the gradients for the relevant outputs with respect to the relevant inputs
+#.
 8. Handle duplicates : we explicitly handle duplicate instances using the index chains captured above as different frameworks treat duplicates differently
+#.
 9. Post process and detach : finally, all computed gradients are updated to deal with :code:`NaN` and :code:`inf` and the input arrays are detached (i.e. gradient propagation is stopped)

 Framework-specific Considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^